peterhry/peterhrynkow.com/_drafts/component-api.md

 For a component to be useful, it needs to expose an API.
 The API allows the consumer to control and interact with the component.
 It has inputs — props, children, events, and methods — as well as outputs — rendered UI, events, and callbacks.

 #### Props

-Components typically accept input from props.
-The name and type of each prop is included in the component API.
+The name, type, and shape of each prop (also known as attributes in Polymer) is part of the API.

 ```html
 <Button disabled type="submit">Submit</Button>